 4.1 Concept of Network Digital Twin

-Editor’s Note: This clause introduces the concept of Network Digital Twin (NDT).

-It describes how the NDT can help with the automation of network and service management and explains the connections to autonomous networks and other related topics.

-Editor’s Note: This clause introduces the concept of network digital twin and show how the definition has evolved over time.

-It adds references to other SDOs, which as detailed in Annex A.

-It concludes with a definition that fits the scope of ZSM
+4.1.1 Introduction

 Digital Twins (DTs) are an increasingly examined technology relevant to system automation.
 A DT is a virtual replica of a real-world system - a “physical” system - on which operations can be performed [i.1].
 The observed outcomes and effects of such operations constitute information that can be used e.g. to inform operational decision-making, including within automation-supporting closed loops.

 A Network Digital Twin (NDT) is a DT whose physical counterpart is a communications network, or some part of one [i.2].
 The communications network can include e.g. physical network elements and components, virtualized network functions (VNFs - i.e., network functional elements instantiated as software-based entities), the physical hosts for such VNFs, services and traffic, etc.